input-output-hk/atala-prism/CONTRIBUTING.md

 Besides `master`, there are some special branches, which are in a code-freeze, meaning that they will only accept changes that are strictly necessary, pushing code to these branches is restricted to Technical Architects:

 - `www` has the version running in production (found at `https://www.atalaprism.io` and `https://atalaprism.io`), at the moment, production is the interactive demo connected to the mobile apps from PlayStore/AppStore.
-- `1.3.x` has the code for `1.3.x`, at the moment, runs the code use by the people involved in the Prism Pioneer Program (PPP).
+- Branch that has the long term supported version, such as `1.3.0` or `1.3.1` or whatever the latest release branch is.

 ## Commits
-All commits must be signed and verified, otherwise, the Pull Request won't be merged, for that you will need to set up PGP for git (check [More](#More) for the revelant docs).
+All commits must be signed and verified, otherwise, the Pull Request won't be merged, for that you will need to set up PGP for git (check [More](#More) for the relevant docs).
 These rules are enforced on these branches:
 - master
 - ATA* (`ATA` prefix on the branch name).